ringpackages/solitaire/README.md

 Solitaire Game
 ==============

-The game is developed using Ring and RingRayLib.
+The game is developed using the Ring programming language and RingRayLib.

+The code is 100% generated using Claude Sonnet 4.6

 ## Install